arduinocelentano/leds_clock/README.md

 # leds_clock
-A simple analogue clock simulation wih help of Ardiono and "smart" LEDs.
+A simple analogue clock simulation wih help of Arduino and "smart" LEDs.